 - 2 tablespoons lemon juice

-- 1 tablespoon arrowroot flour/starch, can be substituted with corn starch
+- 1 tablespoon arrowroot starch can be substituted with corn starch

 - 1 teaspoon ground cinnamon